nmcl/C--SIM/Tests/README.md

 Various tests for basic functionality.
+Wouldn't be considered unit tests.
 Need more of these (https://github.com/nmcl/C--SIM/issues/55)

 To build and run: